 The management team has assisted in pioneering distinct markets including Network Intrusion Detection in the early 2000's with investment and management as either a principal or board member at Recourse Technologies (acquired by Symantec in 2002) and Intruvert (acquired by McAfee).
 We also invested seed capital and were the initial management team for FusionIO, creating the nascent PCIe Card.
-Dr. Basile and Mr. Doll, Jr. transitioned from their executive roles at Fusion IO to Violin Memory in 2009 prior to Fusion IO's IPO in 2011, after which the company's shares traded up to \$40.34 in November 2011 and then traded as low as \$7.92 in June 2014 before being acquired in June 2014 for \$11.22 per share by SanDisk.
-Violin Memory was one of the first developers of the Flash Array market, which, according to MarketandMarkets, is expected to grow rapidly from an estimated \$5.9 billion in 2018 to an expected \$17.8 billion by 2023.
-Violin shares were offered to the public on the New York Stock Exchange in 2013, and Dr. Basile and Mr. Doll, Jr. left their executive roles in December 2013 when the company's revenues were reduced by the shutdown of the United States federal government, a key company customer.
-Three years later, in December 2016, the company filed for Chapter 11 bankruptcy protection.
-Soros Management, a large equity and bond holder, acquired the assets of Violin Memory through bankruptcy procedures in April 2017.
+FusionIO shares were offered to the public on the New York Stock Exchange in 2011 before the company was acquired by San Disk.
+Violin Memory created the Flash Array market, which continues to grow rapidly from an estimated \$5.9 billion in 2018 to an expected \$17.8 billion by 2023, with multiple companies traded on public exchanges.
+Violin shares were offered to the public on the New York Stock Exchange in 2013 and the company was later acquired by the Soros Fund in late 2016.